When the Heat Becomes the Hazard

 If the person is conscious and able to swallow, give cool water or a sports rehydration drink.
 Small, regular sips are better than large amounts at once.
 Do not give alcohol.

-Monitor the person continuously.
-The NHS advises that heat exhaustion should begin to improve within thirty minutes with these measures.
-If it does not, or if symptoms worsen at any point, call 999 or take them to A&E. Do not drive yourself.
+Monitor the person continuously throughout.
+The NHS advises that heat exhaustion should begin to improve within thirty minutes of these measures.6 If they are still unwell after 30 minutes, or if symptoms worsen at any point, call 999 and follow the call handler’s advice.
+Do not drive yourself to A&E.

 Call 999 for heat exhaustion if: